-The Boondall Wetlands Reserve is Brisbane‘s largest wetlands, located just at the doorstep of the city.
+The Boondall Wetlands Reserve is Brisbane‘s largest wetlands, located just at the doorstep of the capital of Queensland.
 I find it ideal to escape from the city when you don’t have much time.
 Although I would not place it amongst the must-do of the region, it is a nice way to spend a few hours outside during a beautiful afternoon.

 What to do in Boondall Wetlands?